 Abstract

-Benthic species exploited by artisanal-fisher in management areas are expected to be sustainable under the application of a management procedure (MP), in which direct stock assessment is the main input to estimate a quota and posterior harvest by fisher.
-Nevertheless, the MP have not been evaluated yet and particularly for cases where recruitment could be not observed in the surveys.
-An operating model for the population dynamics of the surf clam Mesodesma donacium was conditioned to data, which was able to simulate a population with non-annual recruitments.
-The MP utilized for estimating quotas used in this species is common to benthic species and implies annual recruitments sustaining the biomass.
-The data come from direct assessments carried out at Cucao between 2011 and 2017, period in which a total of 6 catch quotas were established applying the MP, which represent harvest near 25% of the vulnerable stock.
-Simulations based on the operating model indicate that recruitments have a frequency every 2 to 3 years, and that the exploitation rate of 25%, as used for this species, gives an 80% probability of future collapse and that exploitation rates of less than 15% are required.
-This result highlights the need to consider medium-term approaches in MPs and leaves the concern about whether or not the existence of annual recruitments is regular in benthic species.
-It is recommendable to study alternative harvest control rule, take advantage of annual direct estimates of biomass to develop integrated stock assessment models, and to improve the current management procedure utilized in management areas for artisanal-fisher in Chile.
+The exploitation of benthic species by artisanal fishers in coastal management areas is expected to be sustainable when there is a management procedure (MP), in which data from direct stock assessments are the main input to estimate annual quotas.
+Nevertheless, the adequacy of such an MP has not been assessed for cases where recruitment does not occur or is not observed consistently in the annual surveys.
+One such case is the fishery for surf clam Mesodesma donacium in northern Patagonia, which thus far has been managed as though the population biomass was sustained by annual recruitment, despite the frequent lack of small-sized individuals found by stock assessment surveys.
+Here, we used data from annual stock assessments of M. donacium conducted in 2011-2017 at Cucao beach, to condition an operating model for the population dynamics of this species.
+During this period, six catch quotas were established applying the current MP, which aims to harvest 25% of the vulnerable stock.
+Simulations based on the operating model indicated that recruitment occurs every 2-3 years and that the current exploitation rate of 25% implies an 80% probability of future collapse.
+Exploitation rates below 15% are required to ensure the sustainability of this fishery.
+These results highlight the need to consider medium-term approaches in MPs, and to establish how often the existence of annual recruitment is a valid assumption in the management of benthic fisheries.
+In order to improve the MP currently utilized in most artisanal fisheries along the Chilean coast, and probably other regions, it is advisable to study alternative harvest-control rules, and to take advantage of direct annual estimates of biomass to develop integrated stock-assessment models.

-Key words: data-poor fisheries, management strategy evaluation, artisanal-fisher, management areas.
+Keywords: data-poor fisheries, management strategy evaluation, artisanal-fisher, management areas.

 Introduction

-Reproductive processes strongly influence distribution and abundance patterns of benthic species.
+Reproductive processes strongly influence the distribution and abundance patterns of benthic species.
 These aspects are influenced mainly by local coastal dynamics, which can transport or retain larvae near spawning areas, modify the duration of larval development through changes in water temperature (O’Connor et al., 2007), and affect the distribution of adults (Bhaud, 1993; Giangrande et al., 1994; Grantham et al., 2003; Ospina-Alvarez et al., 2020).
 Moreover, the recruitment of benthic species depends on reproductive success, larval abundance and dispersal, settlement success, and post-settlement survival under environmental conditions that may be subject to anthropogenic effects (Hunt and Scheibling, 1997; Ouréns et al., 2014).
 All of these factors interact at different scales, inducing high levels of spatial and temporal variability in recruitment (Pineda, 2000; Botsford, 2001; Pineda et al., 2009).
-At a regional scale (i.e. 10-1000 km), changes in geomorphology and coastal oceanographic regimes affect the advective loss of larvae from settlement areas and, consequently, the recruitment success of many species (Morgan et al., 2000; Lagos et al., 2008; Ebert, 2010).
+At a regional scale (i.e., 10-1000 km), changes in geomorphology and coastal oceanographic regimes affect the advective loss of larvae from settlement areas and, consequently, the recruitment success of many species (Morgan et al., 2000; Lagos et al., 2008; Ebert, 2010).
 At smaller scales (0.1-10 km), local factors can strongly affect nearshore larval distributions (Tapia and Pineda, 2007; Shanks and Shearman, 2009), patterns of settlement (Pineda, 1994; Ladah et al., 2005), or early mortality of benthic individuals (Hunt and Scheibling, 1997).